 So, how do we get there to a world beyond religion and therefore beyond ignorance, fear, and poverty?
 First, as mentioned above, it will require an ethical and philosophical change – a shift to a human and environmental centered ideology not only in all global religions, but in all global cultures and societies.
 I have written my policy page: The 8 Philosophical Pillars for Peace in Humanity which lists those basic pillars which are as follows:

 - Justice and Compassion

 - Science and Technology

-The next steps, which embody those values, are things such as universal access to:
+Some of the next steps, which embody those values, are Universal Basic Services (UBS) which means universal access to:

 - health care

 … all of which form the foundations of equity, banishes ignorance, helps to pull people out of poverty, and empowers them to be all they desire to be.

 My policy site, Interstellar New Deal, goes over many of those many other policies to help get us there, and that list is really, really big especially in America which is really, really messed up due to the horrors of unrestrained and predatory capitalism.